genaforvena/tikziod-thinking/README.md

 - Common words (those appearing in multiple texts) are clickable.
 When you click on a common word, the page will smoothly scroll to the next occurrence of that word in another text.
 - The target word is briefly highlighted in yellow when scrolled to, making it easy to locate.
 - You can continue clicking to cycle through all occurrences of the word across different texts.
+- As you click through occurrences, you'll see the left number in the counter change, helping you keep track of which occurrence you're viewing.

 ### Tips for Optimal Results